 If you have been referred to the Zoning Board of Adjustment, you will encounter a process that will require:

-- and presenting your case to the Board, wherein they will render a decision
+- Presenting your case to the Board, wherein they will render a decision

 The Board will reduce their decision to writing in an instrument called a Resolution.
 If their decision is a Resolution of Approval, there may be conditions to the approval spelled out in the Resolution.
 An example of a condition for an addition to a house (that requires a variance) might be to provide a grading plan for storm water management.
 You must meet the conditions before you can obtain zoning and building permits.
 Depending upon the nature of the application, the process could take from three months to a year.